Yemi Osinbajo: Fashion

-Osinbajo, is known for wearing his famous black traditional hat, in a very delicate and pristine way that stands out, and his cap has become so famous, that the style is now dubbed as the "Osinbajo cap" by fashion designers.
+"Osinbajo is said to be known for wearing his famous black traditional hat, in a 'very delicate and pristine way that stands out', and his cap has said to become so famous that the style is said to being now dubbed as the "Osinbajo cap" by fashion designers."

 Pastoral career

 Osinbajo is a Senior Pastor of the Lagos Province 48 (Olive Tree provincial headquarters) of the Redeemed Christian Church of God.

 The 8th March Initiative

 The initiative was conceptualized as a way to celebrate Osinbajo's birthday by a group that refers to themselves as 'Friends of Prof'.
 Its aim is stated as "inspiring and promoting entrepreneurial endeavours within Nigeria in honour of the Vice President Yemi Osinbajo".
 The initiative, in 2020, provided a number of start-ups and small businesses with one-off grants and planned to do the same in 2021.
 It plans to recognize health workers at the forefront of the fight against COVID-19 while providing nationwide medical intervention.